Interstate High Speed Rail Rationale

 Germany: 0.080 billion pop. – CO2 Emissions 0.8 billion tons

-The emerging nations of India, Southeast Asia, Brazil, South Korea, Mexico, Canada, Iran, Pakistan, and Nigeria are primarily watching America and China as models for their Energy-Transportation-GDP growth.
-In the 2015 Paris Accord, most countries agree to move away from coal.
-But they are concerned that our Risky Oil and Risky Natural Gas boom appear to be a economic advantage for America.
-No country wants to unfairly sacrifice their GDP growth to America or China.
+India, Indonesia, Malaysia, Vietnam, Thailand, Brazil, South Korea, Mexico, Canada, Iran, Pakistan and Nigeria are watching America and China as models for their Energy-Transportation-GDP growth.
+In the 2015 Paris Accord, most countries, including China, agreed to move away from coal.
+Japan and European Union are meeting their obligations to address Climate Change.
+But all nations are concerned that Trump’s return to Risky Oil & Risky Natural Gas policy represents an economic advantage for America.
+China will not allow the USA to violate the Paris Accord to its asymmetric economic advantage.

-Can American energy and transportation policies reduce GHG, yet continue economic growth that influences other nations to slow their fossil fuel demand as well?
+To be most effective, America, China, Europe Union and Japan must collectively influence Southeast Asia, Brazil and Central Africa to reduce their deforestation rates, since rain forests are “lungs for the world.”
+After Trump, can American energy and transportation policies reduce GHG, yet continue economic growth?
+Will America influence other nations to slow their fossil fuel demand as well?
 See Part 4 for insights.